Swanson-Tyler/react-text-reveal/readme.md

 ---------------

 * **Simple** – Uses basic CSS transition animations.
+* **Flexible** – Not dependent on Intersection Observer API.
+Trigger the animation whenever you want.
 * **Advanced Control** – Customize every aspect of the reveal to match any design.

 Getting Started